Caring Elderly Persons with Swallowing Difficulty

 - Aspiration pneumonia

-- Tracheal obstruction
+- Tracheal obstruction and suffocation

 - Malnutrition and dehydration (weight loss, dry skin)

-Signs of suffocation
+Signs of Suffocation

 - Hands held around the neck, unable to speak or with obvious breathing difficulty